stefanhahmann/mastodon-collaborative/README.md

 Exception is the server administrator who has, of course, access to everything.
 In general, however, one cannot access content without knowing a particular `string`.
-To decrease a chance of guessing other project's `string`, we advice to include long randomized sequence of characters into the `string` (Fiji plugins from this suite can do this for you).
+To decrease a chance of guessing other project's `string`, we advice to include long randomized sequence of characters (name obfuscation) into the `string` (Fiji plugins from this suite can do this for you).
 This is popular concept used in many online services.

 ## The project on a server